 A study by MIT Technology Review states that 83% of employees that earn less than $20 an hour are threatened by automation.
 Most specially, warehouse and manufacturing workers find themselves working alongside intelligent machines which can do tasks more efficiently.
 However, this does not mean that machines will take over their jobs.
 Rather, these technologies will create numerous job opportunities in the future.
 However, these jobs entail a wide knowledge in artificial intelligence, machine learning, and data analytics to be able to operate side by side with new technology.

 Which is why in an effort to keep their employees happy and growing, companies are starting to invest in upskilling or reskilling their workforce.
 New technologies continue to emerge and learning new innovations collectively as a workforce helps employees adjust to the new normal.
 This helps employees embrace new technology, giving them greater motivation to learn new skills and fully anticipate and accept changes in the workplace.

 According to a report from McKinsey, 84% of executives believe that their future success is dependent on innovation.
 The digital transformation is being led by the next generation of workers and as long as they demand the utilization of new technologies, businesses must adapt to attract and retain them.
-Innovations introduces new ideas and solutions that creates a more efficient work experience for employees.
+Innovations introduce new ideas and solutions that create a more efficient work experience for employees.

 Talented and innovative workers want to work for innovative companies.
 In order to recruit and keep the talent you need, your business must also be innovative enough to challenge them and encourage them to grow.